 Expand the VSH Member Discount Program on Maui

 Already in process, 5 MVN members currently working on this and we could use more help if anyone wants to join.
-To get involved, request Guidelines from Joy Waters and schedule phone call with her.
+To get involved, request Guidelines from Marie and schedule phone call with her.
 Involves approaching Maui restaurants and businesses and educating them about the Vegetarian Society of Hawaii Member Discount Program and the benefits for them for participating.
-If they agree to participate, get the required info from them and pass it on to either Joy or the VSH Board President.
-Project Champion: Marie LeBoeuf, Email: email@example.com
+Check out the VSH Member Discount Guide here: http://vsh.org/discounts/index.htm Project Champion: Marie LeBoeuf, Email: firstname.lastname@example.org

 Maui-Specific Vegan Website